cicorias/Castle-Winbuntu/README.md

 ### Fonts

 I've also included a .fonts directory that contains a number of fonts I've found useful.
-Here's also a link to a patched Inconsalata Awesome font and installation instructions that works particularly well with vim-airline:
+You might also be interested in using a patched Inconsalata Awesome font for better terminal compatibility with vim-airline:

 1. Download and install the Awesome patched font from here:
   * <https://github.com/gabrielelana/awesome-terminal-fonts/raw/patching-strategy/patched/Inconsolata%2BAwesome.ttf>